tyson-swetnam/srer-wgew/cloudcompare/README.md

 ## Commandline

-CloudComapre can also be used from the [command line](http://www.cloudcompare.org/doc/wiki/index.php?title=Command_line_mode)
+CloudCompare can also be used from the [command line](http://www.cloudcompare.org/doc/wiki/index.php?title=Command_line_mode)